ashtonjonesdev/prh-book-finder/README.md

   *     Upon a successful search, each author returned by the webservice will have their full name displayed in its own cell
   *     **Example API call**
+      *     Use data returned from previous web service, or
       *     https://reststop.randomhouse.com/resources/authors/11178
       *     Returns single author
       *     Basic JSON structure: